kwaldenphd/apis-python/README.md

 49. So my API call for the "Total Population" variable will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E`.

-50. Execept this API call will return total population for all geographies in the ACS dataset, which is much more than I actually want.
+50. This API call will return total population for all geographies in the ACS dataset.

-51. I can modify the API call to only return "Total Population" for the zip code I am interested in.
+51. I can modify the API call to only return "Total Population" for the all states in the dataset.

-52. The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E&for=zip%20code%20tabulation%20area:46556`.
+52. The modified API call will look like `https://api.census.gov/data/2017/acs/acs5?key=[YOUR_API_KEY]&get=B01003_001E&for=state:*`.

 53. You can paste this URL into your browser to check to make sure the API call is using the correct URL.